Become a Professional Zookeeper: Education Requirements and Career Info

 Learn how to become a professional zookeeper.
 Research the job duties and the education requirements and find out how to start a career in zoo keeping.

 Zookeepers care for animals in settings such as zoos and aquariums.
 Common work duties might include cleaning enclosures, feeding, observing, and recording behavior, constructing enrichment items, training the animals, administering some veterinary care, and educating zoo visitors.
-Zoos may be the home to both exotic and domestic animals, including amphibians, birds, fish, insects, mammals, and reptiles.
 Some zookeepers work with more than one animal group; others specialize and may only work with primates or carnivores.

 Zookeepers usually need a bachelor's degree in biology, zoology, zoo technology, or some field related to animal management.
-One may also earn a specialized two-year degree in the field of zoo keeping at a community college that works with a small teaching zoo.
+One may also earn a specialized two-year degree in the field of zoo keeping at a community college.
 Some of these degrees are easily transferable to certain bachelor's degree programs affiliated with the two-year programs.
 There are some master's degree programs in zoo management, but typically a bachelor's degree is all that is required for most zoo keeping jobs.
 The following table lists common education and experience requirements for becoming a zookeeper.

 |Degree Level||Majority in field hold a bachelor's degree, an associate's degree from certain programs is also an option*|